ritiksharma2005/SQL-Project/README.md

-# 📊 DATA-DOMAIN-CUSTOMERS & SALES-ANALYSIS (SQL + Python)
+# 📊 Customer & Sales Analysis using SQL and Python

-📌 Project Overview
+## 📌 Project Overview

-This project focuses on analyzing customer behavior and sales performance using a combination of SQL and Python.
+This project focuses on analyzing **customer behavior and sales performance** using a combination of **SQL and Python**.
-The dataset contains 10,000+ records spread across 7 relational tables, covering customers, orders, payments, products, sellers, and locations.
+The dataset contains **10,000+ records** across **7 relational tables**, including customers, orders, payments, products, sellers, and geolocation data.

-The goal of this project is to extract meaningful business insights by solving real-world analytical questions using SQL, supported by Python for data preprocessing and visualization.
+The objective is to transform raw transactional data into **actionable business insights** that support data-driven decision-making.

+---

+## 🎯 Project Objectives
+The primary objectives of this project are to:

+- Convert raw, multi-table transactional data into a **clean and structured relational dataset**
+- Analyze customer purchasing behavior and regional sales patterns
+- Evaluate product category performance and seller contribution
+- Answer real-world business questions using SQL
+- Support insights through Python-based preprocessing and visualization

+---

+## 📊 Business Value & Impact
+This project enables stakeholders to:

+- Identify **high-revenue product categories and top-performing sellers**
+- Understand **customer demand across different regions**
+- Analyze payment behavior and repeat purchasing patterns
+- Optimize marketing, inventory, and sales strategies using data-backed insights

+---

-🗂️ Dataset Description
+## 🗂️ Dataset Description
 The analysis is based on the following tables:

-customers – customer details and location
+- **customers** – customer details and location

-geolocation – latitude and longitude data
+- **geolocation** – geographic coordinates of customers

-orders – order-level information
+- **orders** – order-level information

-order_items – products included in each order
+- **order_items** – products included in each order

-payments – payment type, value, and installments
+- **payments** – payment value, type, and installments

-products – product category and attributes
+- **products** – product category and attributes

-sellers – seller-level information
+- **sellers** – seller-level details

-Each table is connected using primary and foreign keys, enabling relational analysis.
+These tables are connected using primary and foreign keys, enabling relational analysis.

+---

-🛠️ Tools & Technologies Used
+## 🛠️ Tools & Technologies Used

-SQL – data querying and analysis
+- **SQL** – data querying and business analysis

-Python (Pandas) – data cleaning and preprocessing
+- **Python (Pandas)** – data cleaning and preprocessing

-Matplotlib – data visualization
+- **Matplotlib** – data visualization

-Jupyter Notebook – SQL and Python integration
+- **Jupyter Notebook** – SQL and Python integration

-CSV datasets – raw data storage
+- **CSV Files** – raw data storage

+---

-🔍 Project Workflow (Step-by-Step)
+## 🔍 Project Workflow

-1️⃣ Data Understanding
+### 1️⃣ Data Understanding

-Explored all 7 tables to understand structure and relationships
+- Explored all datasets to understand structure and relationships

-Identified primary and foreign keys
+- Identified primary and foreign keys

-Checked data types, missing values, and duplicates
+- Checked for missing values and inconsistencies

-2️⃣ Data Preprocessing (Python – Pandas)
+### 2️⃣ Data Preprocessing (Python)

-Cleaned and standardized column names
+- Cleaned and standardized column names

-Handled missing and inconsistent values
+- Handled missing and duplicate values

-Converted date columns into proper datetime format
+- Converted date columns into proper datetime formats

-Ensured data readiness for SQL analysis
+- Prepared data for SQL analysis

-3️⃣ SQL & Python Integration
+### 3️⃣ SQL & Python Integration

-Used Jupyter Notebook to connect SQL queries with Python

-Executed SQL queries inside notebooks
+- Executed SQL queries within Jupyter Notebook

-Stored query results in Pandas DataFrames for further analysis
+- Stored query results in Pandas DataFrames
+- Used Python to further analyze and visualize SQL outputs

-4️⃣ SQL Analysis
+### 4️⃣ SQL Analysis
 The analysis is divided into three levels:

-🔹 Basic Analysis

-Customer distribution by city and state

-Total orders and yearly trends

-Category-wise sales overview

-🔹 Intermediate Analysis

-Monthly order trends

-Revenue contribution by category

-Seller performance and ranking

-Product demand patterns

-🔹 Advanced Analysis

-Customer retention rate

-Moving averages of order values

-Year-over-year sales growth

-Top customers by yearly spending

-All questions and solutions are written with clear business context, SQL queries, and explanations.

-📈 Data Visualization

-Used Matplotlib to visualize:

-Monthly order trends

-Revenue distribution by category

-Seller revenue comparison

-Customer purchasing patterns

-Visuals help translate raw numbers into actionable insights

-🧠 Key Business Questions Solved

-Some of the major questions addressed in this project include:

-How are customers distributed geographically?

-Which product categories generate the most revenue?

-What percentage of orders are paid in installments?

-Who are the top-performing sellers?

-How does customer retention impact revenue?

-Which customers contribute the highest lifetime value?

-📄 Complete list of questions is available in the SQL analysis section

-Questions

-📊 Key Insights

-A small number of product categories contribute a large share of revenue

-Sales show clear monthly and yearly seasonality

-Customer retention significantly impacts total sales

-Top sellers generate a disproportionate amount of revenue

-Repeat customers have higher average order values
+#### 🔹 Basic Analysis
+- Customer distribution by city and state
+- Total orders and yearly order trends
+- Category-wise sales analysis

+#### 🔹 Intermediate Analysis
+- Monthly order trends
+- Revenue contribution by product category
+- Seller performance and ranking
+- Product demand analysis

+#### 🔹 Advanced Analysis
+- Customer retention rate
+- Moving average of order values
+- Year-over-year sales growth
+- Top customers by yearly spending

+---

+## 📈 Data Visualization
+- Created visualizations using **Matplotlib** to represent:
+  - Monthly and yearly sales trends
+  - Revenue distribution across categories
+  - Seller revenue comparison
+  - Customer purchasing behavior

+These visualizations help convert numerical outputs into actionable insights.

+---

+## 🧠 Key Business Questions Addressed
+- How are customers distributed across different cities and states?
+- Which product categories contribute the most to revenue?
+- What percentage of orders are paid in installments?
+- Who are the top-performing sellers?
+- How does customer retention impact total sales?
+- Which customers generate the highest lifetime value?

+---

+---

+## ✅ Project Outcomes
+By the end of this project, the business will have:

+- A **well-structured and reliable database** created from raw and unorganized inputs
+- A **SQL-driven analytical system** capable of handling large volumes of customer and sales data
+- Clear insights into **customer distribution, revenue trends, and seller performance**
+- Visual outputs that simplify complex data into understandable patterns
+- Actionable insights that enable **faster and more informed business decisions**

+## 📁 Repository Structure

+Author: [ RITIK SHARMA ]